Piyush-2001/CIFAR-10-Dataset/README.md

 # CIFAR-10-Dataset

-I have applied ANN,CNN and Transfer learning on CIFAR-10 keras dataset for image classification.
+Applied ANN,CNN and Transfer learning(from tensorflow Hub) on CIFAR-10 keras dataset for image classification.